OpenDataforWeb3/hackathon/README.md

-# **Hackacthon**
+# **Hackathon**

-This repository served as an archive for all ODC hackathon materials, including entries, instructions, and other related materials.
+This repository serves as an archive for all ODC hackathon materials, including entries, instructions, and other related materials.

 ## Resources